 Cooper did not respond but instead heaved heavily and continued to cart the empty keg on his back towards the storage room.
 He deftly swivelled around the merry patron’s, who found themselves gathering to the main floor like a turbulent wave, boisterously dancing and cheering to the beat of live music.
 The metallic fast-paced tunes of the fiddles, the flutes and the lutes took flight, coursing through the air – giving the run-down tavern a surge of concentrated energy that spread like wildfire.
 Although, for Cooper, it served only to antagonise him.
 If only they would play a different tune for once, he thought.

 Cooper eventually made his way to the storage room and let the keg slide off from his back, following it with a sigh of relief.
-In that moment he felt weightless, as if he would drift upwards at any moment.
+At that moment he felt weightless as if he would drift upwards at any moment.
 He decided to take a moment’s respite in the dark and dank room, amongst the towers of wooden kegs that lined the walls.
 It smelt of stale ale, and the ceiling dripped with moisture that puddled on the floor, nourishing the mould that doubled as a carpet.
-It was a dull and drab room to rest in, but for that moment, it was paradise to Cooper… and he let his mind wonder, zoning out the muffled sounds of music and rumbustious cries of drunkards above.
+It was a dull and drab room to rest in, but for that moment, it was paradise to Cooper… and he let his mind wander, zoning out the muffled sounds of music and rumbustious cries of drunkards above.

 “Cooper!”
 Shouted Grendel, loud enough to penetrate through the thick wooden walls, “hurry it up down there!”